Underground comix: 1968–1972: Underground's "Golden Age"

 Crumb's best known underground features included Whiteman, Angelfood McSpade, Fritz the Cat, and Mr. Natural.
-Crumb also drew himself as a character, portraying himself as he was often perceived — a self-loathing, sex-obsessed intellectual.
+Crumb also drew himself as a character, caricaturing himself as a self-loathing, sex-obsessed intellectual.
 While Crumb's work was often praised for its social commentary, he was also criticized for the misogyny that appeared within his comics.
 Trina Robbins said: "It's weird to me how willing people are to overlook the hideous darkness in Crumb's work...
 What the hell is funny about rape and murder?"
 Because of his popularity, many underground cartoonists tried to imitate Crumb's work.
 While Zap was the best-known anthology of the scene, other anthologies appeared, including Bijou Funnies, a Chicago publication edited by Jay Lynch and heavily influenced by Mad.
 The San Francisco anthology Young Lust (Company & Sons, 1970), which parodied the 1950s romance genre, featured works by Bill Griffith and Art Spiegelman.
 Another anthology, Bizarre Sex (Kitchen Sink, 1972), was influenced by science fiction comics and included art by Denis Kitchen and Richard "Grass" Green, one of the few African-American comix creators.

 Other important underground cartoonists of the era included Shelton, Wilson, Deitch, Rodriguez, Skip Williamson, Rick Griffin, George Metzger, and Victor Moscoso.
 Shelton became famous for his characters Wonder Wart-Hog, a superhero parody, and The Fabulous Furry Freak Brothers, a strip about a trio of "freaks" whose time is spent attempting to acquire drugs and avoid the police, both of which first appeared in the self-published Feds 'N' Heads in 1968.
 Wilson's work is permeated by shocking violence and ugly sex; he contributed to Zap and created the infamous The Checkered Demon, a portly, shirtless being who is frequently called upon to kill the various demented bikers, pirates, and rapists who populate Wilson's universe.
 Spain worked for the East Village Other before becoming known within underground comix for Trashman and his solo titles Zodiac Mindwarp and Subvert.
 Williamson created his character Snappy Sammy Smoot, appearing in several titles.